 If you like the ocean and South Carolina but don’t want to deal with the high cost of living in Charleston, Myrtle Beach could be for you.
 It doesn’t hurt than millions of tourists come through the area every year.
 Providing emergency services with a top search result on Google could pay off big time when junior gets his teeth knocked out from an errant miniature golf swing (joking).

-Lake Charles, LA is in the southwestern corner of Louisiana and has a massive Mardi Gras celebration each year, along with ample hunting and fishing opportunities around the lake.
+Lake Charles is in the southwestern corner of Louisiana and has a massive Mardi Gras celebration each year, along with ample hunting and fishing opportunities around the lake.

 Wyoming has several cities that could’ve made the cut, but I chose Cheyenne.
 It’s the state’s most populous city, serves as its capital, and Cheyenne is also only an hour and a half from Denver.
-Given how the region north of Denver is exploding, Cheyenne is probably a good area to be in for dentistry.
+Given how the region north of Denver is exploding, Cheyenne is likely an excellent area to be in for dentistry.
 Its population of 81,607, per capita income of $19,634, and growth since 2010 of 7.2% don’t hurt either.

-Dubuque has one of the largest per capita incomes in Iowa at $19,600, with population of 89,143 and growth since 2010 of 3.6%.
-It’s in the far eastern part of the state right across the river from Wisconsin and Illinois.
+Dubuque has one of the largest per capita incomes in Iowa at $19,600, with a population of 89,143 and a growth since 2010 of 3.6%.
+It’s in the far eastern part of the state, right across the river from Wisconsin and Illinois.

 Dubuque has a World Class drum corps and has one of the world’s shortest and steepest railroads.